-§ 5.4 Final Evolution of Cataclysmic Variables Some CVs have managed to reach large masses $M{wd} \sim M{ch}$ Chandrasekhar mass, 1.4 solar masses, like U Sco If get close enough to M{ch} , attain high density, ignite carbon in center Quantum Deregulated \rightarrow violent explosion Type Ia Supernova?!
+Move outward Pass from one Roche lobe to another § 5.4 Final Evolution of Cataclysmic Variables Some CVs have managed to reach large white dwarf masses $M{wd} \sim M{ch}$ Chandrasekhar mass, 1.4 solar masses, like U Sco, RS Oph If get close enough to M{ch} , attain high density, ignite carbon in center Quantum Deregulated \rightarrow violent explosion Type Ia Supernova?!
 What CVs have white dwarfs that reach M{ch} ?
+Classical Novae:

-Not classical novae explosion of surface H shell also rips off a bit of the white dwarf mass - we see excess carbon & oxygen in ejected matter white dwarf shrinks in mass rather than grows.
+Infrequent outbursts, powerful explosions on the surface of a white dwarf.
+Not a supernova, the white dwarf survives. explosion of surface H shell also rips off a bit of the white dwarf mass - we see excess carbon & oxygen in ejected matter white dwarf shrinks in mass rather than growing to the Chandrasekhar Limit.
+Binary systems that have classical nova explosions seem unable to proceed to Type Ia supernova explosions.
 Likely outcome in this case - 2nd star finally burns out H, tries to form red giant, mass transfer => Two WDs!
-Classical Novae:
+Eventually, the other star will make a white dwarf, so will have two white dwarfs orbiting one another (details to follow, and to be on third exam).
+Recurrent Novae like U Sco, RS Oph: